NITDgpOS/Medium_Grabber/README.md

 #### For Linux/Unix

 * Download and paste everything under the same roof.
-* Install Selenium python package and firefox webdriver for suitable version of Linux from [here](https://github.com/mozilla/geckodriver/releases).
+* Install Selenium python package and firefox webdriver for suitable version of Linux from [here](https://github.com/mozilla/geckodriver/releases) and and the chromedriver from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Mention it's path in the code or place it in the same directory.
 TO RUN WEB APP:
 * Open Terminal in the directory of the repository.
   Run by typing : ``` python web_app.py ```